bthompSSM/github-guide/docs/git-basics/basic-git-workflow.md

 ![Opening a pull request](./img/opening-a-pull-request-1.jpg)

+Next, you will need to select the branch you want to merge into the main branch by changing the "compare" branch.
+Then, click the "Create pull request" button.
+As a side note, it's useful to know that when you push changes to a new branch, if you visit the repository's homepage, you will see a button that says "Compare & pull request".
+Clicking this will take you to the same place as the steps above.

 ![Opening a pull request comparing changes](./img/opening-a-pull-request-2.jpg)

 This will open a new pull request with the changes you have pushed to the remote repository.
 You